 The particular brand I introduce, and encourage you to use in the very beginning, is called 'Soft Flex Beading Wire'.

 Soft Flex Beading Wire, is in my opinion, a professional grade beading wire.
 This wire wears well, will last a long time and is relatively affordable for the quality you receive.
 You will hear us repeat this time and again.

 As of this writing, a spool of beading wire is available in different lengths.
 Our favorite purchase is the 30' spool.
 This may run you approximately $10 to $15; you will use 12" for one single strand bracelet; that makes approx 30 bracelets for one spool.
 If you do the math, 30 bracelets divided by $15 equals .50 cents for a 12" cut...that is affordable quality. [please remember these are approximates only]

 I introduce you to this specific brand in the beginning for one reason...to get you started.

 The quality of flexible beading wires are not the same and I don't want these beginning steps frustrating you and creating a stumbling block to get you moving forward.

 We cover Soft Flex Beading Wire in more depth to help you understand what you're getting.

-As you gain your bearings and become more familiar with your process, your materials, your style of beading, then I leave it to you to find the most suitable beading supplies for you.
+As you gain your bearings and become more familiar with your process, your materials, your style of beading, then we leave it to you to find the most suitable beading supplies for you.

 Next on the list of basic bracelet beading supplies is the clasp.